 Pearlene has spent over 20 years working in Business Administration at non-profit organizations like JDRF as a Grants Administrator, UNICEF where she was a Program Assistant, and the United Nations Secretariat Department of Peace Operations, Office of Military Affairs where she assisted the Chief of Staff in the front office.

 Community activities include being a Young Associate fundraising team leader with Trickle Up, an organization that creates opportunities for the world's poorest and most vulnerable people, in 2004-2005.
 More recent activities in her community include raising over $14,000 for entertainment activities for under-privileged children at several organizations like Children of Promise and Women In Need shelter as well as public schools like Walt Whitman Middle School.
 She also did a mini campaign to raise funding to provide much needed supplies to Women In Need shelter and Covenant House and food for front-line heroes during the Covid-19 pandemic.

 Pearlene believes that no one should lose the roof over their head due to lack of equal opportunities and equal access to resources.
 As a result, she has served as both a member of the Board of Directors for 10 years and Board President for 3 years at the Sierra House, an organization in East Orange, NJ that assists homeless mothers and their children.
 Pearlene is also a member of the Brooklyn Community Board 17 (CB17) where she is on the Land-Use committee and is the Chair of the Housing committee.

-As your next Brooklyn Borough President Pearlene believes the most significant changes needed now are:
+As your next Borough President Pearlene will focus on: